 Project lead for the redesign of Airwars’ public archive of civilian casualty allegations and related military claims.
-The exercise ran over 12 months and involved the entire Airwars team as we moved from unstructured research documents to a structured and searchable database.
+The exercise ran over 12 months and involved the entire Airwars team as the organisation moved from unstructured research documents to a structured and searchable database.
 The new site put online hundreds of unpublished geolocations, images and videos from local sources.
 Additionally, it enabled live data visualisations, transforming not just how Airwars communicated its findings but how the organisation recognised patterns and anomalies in its own data.

 The work was realised through a close and sustained collaboration with Rectangle, an external design and web development studio.